 A concert acoustic guitar is a small type available on the market nowadays.
 It is also known as ‘O’ sized guitar.
-In term of design, it is similar to Dreadnought and classical guitars with a bit small and narrow body with 13.5 inches width.
+In terms of design, it is similar to Dreadnought and classical guitars with a bit small and narrow body with 13.5 inches width.

 As compared to Dreadnought, Concert acoustic feature a narrow waist which makes a perfect choice for players that like to play while sitting down.
-They have little shallow depth with a slightly quieter tone and less bass response.
+They have a little shallow depth with a slightly quieter tone and less bass response.

 Grand Concert is bigger than Concert guitar and has a lower bout of 14 inches to 15 inches.
 They produce a marginally, more significant sound.

 Its smaller size makes it the best choice for smaller players.
 Due to its articulate tone, this is an excellent style for finger stylists.
 The low volume ceiling makes it a lousy choice for aggressive strummers.

 Are you choosing an acoustic guitar and looking for the type of acoustic guitar which is most trending these days?
 Auditorium and Grand Auditorium are the best choices for you.
 The auditorium was initially introduced by the Martine and Grand Auditorium by the Taylor.
 Both these types of acoustic guitars are the most popular ones on the market nowadays.
 They are famous for their versatile tone and performance.